Disability Services FAQ's

 1. Many professors/staff send ESL students to the disability office for extended time on tests.
 Our office does not recognize ESL as a disability.
 However the student should speak directly to the professor and ask about options for extended time.
 If the professor decides they will allow the student more time, they can provide the extension themselves, or contact the placement testing area to coordinate testing through the out of class testing options, or some other option.

 2. DSO provide E-text and alternate format books for students that have a reading, visual or physical disability that is documented.
-This semester we have processed 232 requests so far.
+We typically process 200 or more requests per semester.
 We cannot provide e-text or audio books to students that do not qualify as having a disability.
 There are options through the bookstore and websites for students to purchase these formats if preferred directly from the publishers.

 3. A student with a disability does not have to seek services for accommodations.
 The Disability Services Office (DSO) provides information for students to locate our office and find out about services; including all students that check the optional admission inquiry that they have a disability.
 If the student does not come into the office to set up services, accommodations will not be provided.
 It is not until the student arrives to inquire about services that we have to provide services.
 There are no “retroactive” accommodations.

-As of Fall 2012, the disability office works with approximately 400 students per semester.
+The Disability Office typically works with approximately 400 students per semester.
 The average number is increasing.
 The largest increase of student diagnosis is ADHD, Asperger’s, and Mental Health.
 The numbers of accommodative tests range about 500 per semester.
-The number of alternative format books for the Fall 2012 is currently at 232 requests, the highest ever.
+The number of alternate format book requests increases every year, with 232 requests for Fall 2012 being the highest number of requests ever.

 The disability service webpage has information for students, families, and staff.
 How to get a wheelchair parking permit is located on our website.